gosub-com/Zurfur/README.md

     afun open(fileName str) !FileStream

 `throw` or `throwIf` is used to send the error up to the caller.
-The postfix `!` operator can be used to unwrap the error or send it up to the caller.
-The `!!` can be used to unwrap the error or panic.
+The postfix `!` operator can be used to unwrap the error or send it up to the caller, but it can only be used in a function that returns `Result<T>`.
+The `!!` operator can be used to unwrap the error or panic and can be used in any function.

     // Use `!` to get the result or send the error up to the caller
     @user = File.readJson<UserType>("userDataForJeremy.json")!